War in Ukraine

 The turretless tank has become a hallmark of Russian armored vehicles

-These weapons immediately exposed their main hereditary disease — extremely low accuracy. ruSSia never treated this as a flaw.
-Their doctrine openly favors quantity over precision: produce ten crude systems instead of one accurate one.
-They proudly sell cheapness, primitive design, and ease of operation as “advantages”, even though modern warfare punishes exactly these traits first.
+Having simply overwhelming superiority in practically every component of armed forces — especially in the quantity of strike weapons — the enemy showed the clear limit of their capabilities.
+These weapons immediately exposed their main hereditary disease: extremely low accuracy.
+Russia never treated this as a flaw.
+Their doctrine openly favors quantity over precision — produce ten crude systems instead of one accurate one.
+They proudly sell cheapness, primitive design, and ease of operation as “advantages”.
+Modern warfare punishes exactly these traits first.

 The Philosophy Behind Failure